ali-sattari/ali-sattari/README.md

 Here are some ideas to get you started:
 -->

-- 💬 Ask me about operating Prometheus and Thanos at scale
+- 💬 Ask me about observability, implementing SRE, or coffee ☕ brewing!
 - 📫 How to reach me: ali over sattari.me
-- 📝 I regularly write articles on http://ali.sattari.me
+- 📝 I ~~regularly~~ occasionally write articles on http://ali.sattari.me
-- 📄 Know about my experiences https://www.linkedin.com/in/alisattari/
+- 📄 Know about my work experience: https://www.linkedin.com/in/alisattari/